 You compete against an engineer's best friends when you try to hire them.
 Does your hiring process stand a chance?

 Prefer to email me?
 I'm david åt dtrejo.com.

 I'm not a recruiter.
-I'm an engineer who knows marketing, and sales.
-I don't price like a recruiter.
-Why?
-You'll see both short and long-term returns from working with me.
+I'm an engineer who knows how to market and sell without being spammy or salesy, in a way that feels pleasant and authentic.
+I don't price like a recruiter because you'll see both short and long-term returns from working with me.

 david åt dtrejo.com

 Past engineering experience includes Cloudera, Voxer, and Neo